Do you have to pay tax in retirement?

 - you're getting a personal (including retirement annuity) or company pension

 Otherwise they'll ask you to complete Tax Review form P810 to report your income or to pay your tax through Self Assessment.

-- Introduction to tax allowances and reliefs (HMRC website)
+- Introduction to tax allowances and reliefs (GOV.UK website)

-- Income Tax rates and allowances (HMRC website)
+- Income Tax rates and allowances (GOV.UK website)

 How to contact HMRC

 To contact HMRC follow the 'Contact HMRC' link below.
 If you're self-employed and want to write use the 'Find a Tax Office for the Self Employed' link below.
 You will need to tell HMRC your National Insurance number.

 If you think you're paying too much tax